tzyl/socket-io-tzyl/README.md

 Features:
 * Nicknames
 * Timestamps
-* Keep scrollbar on bottom of chat
+* Keeps scrollbar on bottom of chat if already at bottom
+* List of users connected